nus-cs2103/website-base/admin/tp-tasks-fragment.md

 * adding/changing features (even minor behavior enhancements/tweaks){icon="fas-times" i-class="text-danger"}
 * any UI enhancements (even purely cosmetic enhancements e.g., alignments, style changes are not allowed)
+* updates to data files bundled with the JAR file (as they control the behavior of the app)

 **Using 'Planned Enhancements' DG section to counter known feature flaws:** Given you are not allowed to fix feature flaws in {{ version_final }}, we allow you to optionally add a section named `Appendix: Planned Enhancements` to the end of the DG.
 More details in the panel below: